-Temperature measurement is an essential aspect ofautomation and industrial process control.
-Fuji Electric has developed a wide range of temperature probes, signal converters and conditioners, and HART temperature indicator transmitters to meet the requirements of your industrial applications.
+Temperature measurement is an essential aspect of theautomation and industrial process control.
+Fuji Electric has developed a wide range of temperature probesof signal converters and conditioners and HART temperature transmitter indicators to meet the demands of your industrial applications.

 Whether you're monitoring the temperature of a liquid, a gas or steam, or creating a product that requires temperature monitoring to guarantee its quality, several aspects are key: